 And that means picking the right colors for my hair, skin, and eye tones!

 Are you at a loss when it comes to color?
 Check out this process of choosing and understanding color to discover and create a customized palate.
 For those of you who want to create a custom wardrobe, and have the color be defined and specific, in this article and accompanying workbook, I have outlined a color draping tutorial for you that will introduce you to new hues you might have never considered.
-I’m going to use what I made for my wardrobe sewing practice and you might find it helpful too :) To effectively use this post, you will need to get the free workbook I have included.
+I’m going to use what I made for my wardrobe sewing practice and you might find it helpful too :)

 Also, I do not get affiliate commission from anything recommended here.
 I just genuinely like and use all of the programs and books in this post, and I use them too!

 To get started, lets visit some fashion wardrobe history.
 My mom had this book in the 80s, that I remember exploring when I was 9 or 10.
 Maybe you saw it too, or remember it?
 Its called Color Me Beautiful by Carole Jackson.
 I loved this book because even back then, I liked the idea of finding out what specific colors worked best for me.
 I was able to snag a copy on amazon for just a penny :)

 But in my journey of art and design, I really didn’t think much customization for myself, because I really wasn’t designing clothing just for me.
 Though color was a huge part of my work, and was an area where I wanted to specialize, creating color palates for me was more about the story the color told than how it functioned for the individual.